 US businessmen buy Thai property through compan

 Our Client John represents a group of five retired US businessmen who were interested in investing in real estate in Thailand.
 He was recommended to Healy Consultants by one of our Clients, who had set up an offshore corporate structure through us to hold his Thai property assets.
-John therefore approached Healy Consultants in early 2006 with a view to exploring the most risk-free way to purchase Thai property and collect rental incomes.
+John therefore approached Healy Consultants with a view to exploring the most risk-free way to purchase Thai property and collect rental incomes.

 At this early stage we explained the main legal aspects of buying a property in Thailand.
 Although the Thai government encourages property investment in designated areas of the country, foreigners are restricted in the way in which they can buy property.
 The group had not earmarked a specific property for purchase, but was particularly interested in the island of Koh Samui, which is one of the areas designated by the Thai government for foreign investment